 6. Enter the property's address and owner information.

 Be sure you have the correct name of the property's owner, as this is necessary to obtain the correct details.

-When you use reputable estate agents, they should do all the checks for you and your lawyer will confirm that everything is clear.
+Local reputable estate agents should do all the checks for you and your lawyer will confirm that everything is clear.